aws/secrets-store-csi-driver-provider-aws/README.md

 EKS Pod Identity [CreatePodIdentityAssociation](https://docs.aws.amazon.com/eks/latest/APIReference/API_CreatePodIdentityAssociation.html) requires the IAM role to reside in the same AWS account as the EKS cluster.

 To mount AWS Secrets Manager secrets from a different AWS account than your EKS cluster, follow [cross-account access](https://docs.aws.amazon.com/secretsmanager/latest/userguide/auth-and-access_examples_cross.html) to set up resource policy for the secret, key policy for the KMS key, and IAM role used in Pod Identity association.
-Fetching cross-account parameters from SSM Parameter Store is not supported in the AWS Provider and Config Provider.
+Fetching cross-account parameters from SSM Parameter Store is only supported for parameters in the advanced parameter tier.
+See [Working with Shared Parameters](https://docs.aws.amazon.com/systems-manager/latest/userguide/parameter-store-shared-parameters.html) for details.

 ### Private Builds
 You can pull down this git repository and build and install this plugin into your account's [AWS ECR](https://aws.amazon.com/ecr/) registry using the following steps.
 First clone the repository: